andrewsawesome/MyApplication/README.md

 For Windows: download the MSI by clicking the link next to Windows in Release Donwloads, then follow How to Download the MSI for Windows.
 After that, open the file>More Info>Run Anyway.
 Accept any administrator prompts while installing.

 For Linux(Debian-Based): First, download GTK3 by executing [sudo apt install libgtk-3-dev].
 Second, Download MyApplicationLinux from the link below.
+Navigate to the executable in file manager, open file properties, go to permissions, and allow executing file as program.
 Then double-click MyApplicationLinux to execute it.
+For Linux(Red Hat-Based):First download GTK3 by executing [sudo dnf install gtk3-devel clutter-devel webkit2gtk3-devel libgda-devel gobject-introspection-devel].
+Second, download MyApplicationLinux from the link below.
+Navigate to the executable in file manager, open file properties, go to permissions, and allow executing file as program.
+Double-click the executable file to run.

 #How to Download the MSI on Windows